aary/sharp/Mutex/README.md

 bit and two bits respectively.

-C++ requires that objects are at least a single byte wide, to overcome this limitation the mutex objects contain an embedded coexistent scalar unsigned integral value that can be used for any other purpose
+C++ requires that objects are at least a single byte wide, to overcome this limitation the mutex objects contain an embedded unsigned integral value that can be used for any other purpose

 ```c++
 auto mutex = sharp::Mutex<std::uint8_t>{};